Thad & Alice Eure Walk for Hope

 walk • run • festival

-In the 31 years since it began, our flagship charity event has helped raise millions of dollars towards better understanding—and, eventually, maybe even curing—illnesses like depression, bipolar disorder, PTSD, postpartum depression, schizophrenia and anorexia.
+In the 31 years since it began, our flagship charity event has helped raise millions of dollars towards better understanding of and treatments for mental illnesses like depression, bipolar disorder, PTSD, postpartum depression, schizophrenia and anorexia.

 Each year, thousands of participants come together at the Angus Barn in Raleigh to show solidarity for family, friends and community members living with a mental illness.
 After the walk is over, we celebrate our achievement with a family-friendly afternoon of food, games, music and prizes.